 There are only a few supplies that you’ll need for your Easter egg basket.
 The most important is the crochet yarn.
 Make sure you get CROCHET yarn because it’s a lot thinner and easier to work with.
 Plus I find that it hardens better.
-This is the kind that I find works best.
+TIP: This is the kind that I find works best.

 To make your String Easter Egg Baskets you’ll need the following:

 - 1 roll of Crochet thread (Any color)

 - 1 Bottle of Liquid starch

 - Balloons (large ones)